chroma-core/chroma/README.md

 # if you need yarn, follow these instructions: https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable

+# cd to your source where you have chroma and clone the repo
+git clone git@github.com:chroma-core/regl-scatterplot.git

+# build it
+cd regl-scatterplot
+npm install .
+yarn build

-# cd into directory
+# cd into chroma ui
-cd chroma-ui
+cd ../chroma/chroma-ui

+# optional cleanup if you have built regl-scatterplot before
+rm -rf node_modules
+rm package-lock.json

 # install dependencies
-yarn
+yarn install

 # run - this will load http://localhost:3000 in the browser
 yarn start
 ```

-TODO: update this with regl-scatterplot instructions

 To build the frontend to deploy with the pip package, run `yarn build`.
 This will copy the built artifact into the backend/frontend folder.